Retail casinos in Ireland

 Generally Irish land-based casinos will have just a few tables or wheels of both roulette and blackjack, although this is not an absolute given at some of the smaller casinos, which might ignore one game, or even both.

-Other games which can be found include baccarat, and games against the dealer including brag, which is the game from which 3 Card Poker was derived.
+Other casino games which can be found include baccarat, and games against the dealer including brag, which is the game from which 3 Card Poker was derived.